Backporter/PS3-Skyrim-Animation-Converter/README.md

 Please note: this is beta and bugs are posable so please do report them

-Also note: this will only convert oldrim to sse not the other way around

 Requirements:

 HavokBehaviorPostProcess.exe found in the creation kit for Skyrim Special Edition